Conditions of probation

 If you are on felony probation you must consult with your probation or parole officer before any international travel.
 Some countries do not allow visitors with convictions, even after discharge from probation.

-Voting and holding public office
+Holding public office

 Possession of firearms

 State and federal laws prohibit the possession or use of firearms by people convicted of certain offenses.
 Please talk to your attorney or the Hennepin County Attorney's Office if you have questions about your particular situation.

 Employment and residence

 If you have a criminal conviction, you may be restricted from certain jobs, such as school bus driver, teacher, and health care worker.
 In addition, apartment owners have the right to refuse to rent to a person with a felony conviction.